brighams/typescript-tailwind-webpack-sauce/README.md

 # app-sauce.sh
-A custom script that builds a fullly functional workspace
+A custom script that builds a fullly functional workspace that includes TypeScript, Tailwindcss, and Webpack.

 Usage: